Father John R. Dowling, Pastor

 My business background includes 20 years in the personal computer distribution and software industry, where I held executive-level positions in marketing, product marketing and purchasing for various regional and national computer distributors.
 Christine and I also owned a business in the motorcycle industry from 2001-2012, which designed, sold and installed motorcycle accent lighting.
 I’ve been a computer hobbyist and professional for over 35 years.
 I’m a major Apple fan, owning several of their products from the Apple Watch to the iMac.

-Within the parish I’m responsible for communications and the training and scheduling of our various liturgical ministers: readers, extraordinary ministers of holy communion, and altar servers.
+Within the parish I’m responsible for communications and the training and scheduling of our various liturgical ministers: readers and altar servers.
 I lead morning prayer (Lauds) at 6 AM every weekday in the church and assist at the Mass following at 6:30.
 I look forward to increasing our use of this website, social media and email to facilitate a better flow of information for all of our parishioners.

 My primary community ministry is to the homeless and those who are without adequate food, hygiene and medical care.